Skip to main content

 Grilled Rabbit

-Rabbit meat is consumed more in North Korea than South Korea.
-Grilled or stewed with vegetables and seasonings.
+Rabbit gets eaten more in North Korea than in the South.
+It is grilled or stewed with vegetables and seasonings.

 Allergens: